What does spring cleaning mean to you?

 Now time for the view we would rather not think about….. how we view living with our chronic illness(es).

 How do you view your life?

 Do you think it sucks, is miserable, or not worth living?

 It is time to get some help.

-I am not saying that you have to be positive all the time, I am not.
+I am not saying that you have to be positive all the time, Lord knows that I’m not.
 But, the difference between having a bad moment and life is that with a bad life you can’t find things to be thankful for, to like, or enjoy.
-The thing is, life with a painful chronic illness can include joy.
+While it isn’t always easy to see, life with a painful chronic illness can include joy.

 If your insurance provider doesn’t provide adequate mental health coverage, is expensive, or you just don’t have the physical strength to go out to see a therapist, I highly recommend Online-Therapy.com.
-Their therapist provides the therapy you need when and where you need it most.
+Their therapists provide the therapy you need when and where you need it most.

 Other tips to help clean up how you view your life includes, but is not limited to, the following:

 - End each day listing what you WERE able to do